Skip to content

 Arles (10 minutes by car), Bouches-du-Rhône

 Château de Paon in the Camargue sub-region of Provence-Alpes-Côte d'Azur is a Provençal Renaissance estate with thirteen restored bedrooms sleeping up to 26 guests on-site.
 Seated capacity reaches 100 across vaulted reception spaces, suited to intimate guest lists prioritising the architectural style over raw headcount.
 The estate sits ten minutes by car from Arles, with the Grand Paon and Petit Paon reception rooms anchoring the indoor flow and the turret bar serving as cocktail-hour focal point.
-Weekend hire from €5,450 reflects external-caterer-only pricing, the lowest entry point on the page; couples typically engage Arles- or Avignon-region caterers for the meal sequence.
+Weekend hire from €5,450 reflects external-caterer-only pricing, one of the more accessible entry points among French châteaux; couples typically engage Arles- or Avignon-region caterers for the meal sequence.
 Best for guest lists below 100.

 Why We Love It